-YOU can put your skills to work on local, national and international projects; help raise funds to enable projects to flourish; O get together with other members in your area.
-Take a look at our website for a branch near you. www.worcestermu.org.uk
+YOU can put your skills to work on local, national and international projects; help raise funds to enable projects to flourish, or get together with other members in your area.
+Delve further into our website for a branch near you.

 Mothers’ Union members here in the Worcester diocese regularly provide various types of breaks for many people throughout the year in the UK, through our "Away From It All" (AFIA) scheme, supporting families who are experiencing stressful times and would otherwise not have the opportunity of a holiday.